-Position the oven rack 8 inches from the flame/coil and turn broiler to high.
+Position the oven rack 8 inches (middle rack for most ovens) from the flame/coil and turn broiler to high.

 Make a gremolata: Coarsely grind the peppercorns in a mortar and pestle.
 Work in the garlic and 1/2 teaspoon of the salt.
 Follow with the lemon zest, parsley, and finally 2 tablespoons of the oil.
 Work into a rough paste.